opendocsg/slw-judgments-backfill/2017_SGHC_200/report.md

 _Equity_ – _Satisfaction_

 [LawNet Editorial Note: The appeal from this decision in Civil Appeal No 93 of 2017 was allowed by the Court of Appeal on 15 August 2018.
-See [2018] SGCA 48.]
+See <span class="citation">[2018] SGCA 48</span>.]

 16 August 2017